Medically reviewed on February 12, 2018.

 Usual Adult Dose for Alzheimer's Disease

-Maximum dose: 28 mg orally once a day
+Week 1: 5 mg orally once a day.

 Renal Dose Adjustments

-Severe renal impairment (CrCl of 5 to 29 mL/min): A target dose of 5 mg orally twice a day (IMMEDIATE-RELEASE) or 14 mg orally once a day (EXTENDED-RELEASE) is recommended.
+-Severe Renal Impairment (CrCl 5 to 29 mL/min): Immediate-Release: 5 mg orally twice a day; Extended-Release (Maintenance and Maximum Dose): 14 mg orally once a day.

 Liver Dose Adjustments